 This is such an easy activity and one that you will return to over and over again!
-Get your kids outside with this fun alphabet activity that you can try in the garden or just place the alphabet stones around the yard!
+Get your children outside with this fun garden activity for kids!
 Kids will love searching for them and get super excited when they see the chalk letters magically disappear with the help of the watering can.

 This is one of those activities that you can 100% tailor to meet the needs and the interests of the children you are working with.
 If you have multiple children at home, you could have one child searching for alphabet letters and the other searching for sight words.
 If your children need help with math skills, you could write numbers or draw dots on the stones for counting.
 This is a naturally differentiated activity that helps children learn in a fun and active way.